Cayt-Schlichting/Climate-Data-Analysis/CO2_Basics/README.md

 ## Project Summary
 <hr style="background-color:silver;height:3px;" />
-The goal of this notebook is to explore atmospheric CO2 readings and perform time series forcasting to predict CO2 levels in the near future.
+The goal of this notebook is to explore atmospheric CO$_2$ readings and perform time series forcasting to predict CO2 levels in the near future.
+I will be using CO$_2$ readings from the Mauna Lao Observatory in Hawaii, which has the longest, directly-measured record of atmospheric CO$_2$ readings.

+### Background

+**Carbon Dioxide (CO$_2$)** is a naturally occuring gas that exists in the earth's atmosphere.
+Its concentration in the atmosphere is measured in "parts per million" or ppm.
+There are many natural processes through which carbon dioxide enters and leaves the atmosphere.
+Some common processes are through the breathing of animals and photosynthesis from plant life.
+Carbon dioxide is an important part of our Earth's system as it is one of a subset of gases in our atmosphere that block outgoing heat - in the form of radiation.
+This essentially bounces back heat that would normally radiate into space, creating a **greenhouse effect** that makes the Earth warm enough for us to live.

+However, this is one of the cases where there can be **too much of a good thing**.
+As CO$_2$ is added to the atmosphere, the greenhouse effect increases, causing the average surface temperature of the earth to increase.
+The sharp increase in CO$_2$ levels over the past century have been predominantly caused by humans.
+In particular, our use of fossil fuels takes carbon that was stored deep in the earth's crust and releases it in the form of CO$_2$.
+Reducing our CO$_2$ emissions (along with other greenhouse gas emissions) is crucial to preventing **climate degradation** - more commonly referred to as climate change or global warming.

 ### Project Deliverables
 > - A final report notebook